Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experiments

 \subsubsection{Implementations}

 For each state, we partition the available accident records into training, validation, and test sets based on temporal splits.
-Specifically, historical data up to a designated cutoff year is used for model training, while accidents occurring after that year are reserved for evaluation.
+Specifically, historical data up to a designated cutoff year is used to train the model, while accidents occurring after that year are reserved for evaluation.
 We focus on monthly accident prediction.
 This avoids future information leakage.
 We consider both classification and regression tasks.
 For classification, we report the Area Under the Receiver Operating Characteristic curve (AUROC).
 For regression, we use the Mean Absolute Error (MAE) to measure the difference between the predicted and observed accident counts on each road segment.
-We provide additional implementation details, including concrete hyperparameters, formal fusion method definitions, and formal metric definitions in Appendix~\ref{app_implementation_details}.
+We provide additional implementation details, including concrete hyperparameters, formal definitions of the fusion method, and formal definitions of the metrics, in Appendix~\ref{app_implementation_details}.
 The experimental details, including the omitted regression and classification task prediction result, the precision score, and the recall score, are shown in Appendix~\ref{app_omi_experiment_results}.